-Like many other renewable energy options, small wind turbines qualify for a federal tax credit of 30% in the U.S. Other financial incentives may be available through your state or through individual utilities, so if you’re considering wind power for your home, make sure you take a look at the Database of State Incentives for Renewables and Efficiency.
+Additionally, the investment can increase the value of your home, and you might be eligible for some tax incentives.
+Like many other renewable energy options, small wind turbines qualify for a federal tax credit of 30 percent in the United States.
+Other financial incentives might be available through your state or individual utilities, some of which you can find via the Database of State Incentives for Renewables and Efficiency.

 Watch Now: Live Off The Grid In Luxury with This Eco House